 A final report describing the research and the resulting ASCOT program package has been submitted.
 It will not be published in the NCHRP report series, but copies are available on either a loan or purchase basis.
 A 20-min color film describing the program and its functions is also available on a loan basis for the cost of mailing and handling.
-Loan requests for the film or the report, "Improved Control Logic for Use with Computer-Controlled Traffic," should be directed to: TRB Audio-Visual Library, 2101 Constitution Avenue N.W., Washington, DC 20418.
-To purchase the report, a check or money order in the amount of \$10.00 should be made payable to Transportation Research Board and sent to the Publications Office, Transportation Research Board, same address.
+The film, "Improved Control Logic for Use with Computer-Controlled Traffic," is available on a loan basis from: TRB Audio-Visual Library; the report may be purchased for \$10.00 (see final page of this section for ordering information).